ME R-CNN: Multi-Expert R-CNN for Object Detection: Related Works

-{\bf Mixture-of-Experts Models.} Multiple experts embedded in the proposed ME R-CNN is based on the concept of mixture-of-experts models.
+Multiple experts embedded in the proposed ME R-CNN is based on the concept of mixture-of-experts models.
 The mixture-of-experts model is used to better estimate the probability distribution of a composite data with large variation (e.g., Gaussian mixture model~\cite{KYiCVPRW2013}).
 In the image domain, object appearances can also show large variations according to their shapes, poses, and viewing angles.
 Felzenswalb et al.~\cite{PFelzenswalbPAMI2010} nicely illustrates the importance of using a mixture of models by presenting two models, each of which captures the appearance of the front and the side view of a bicycle.
-Accordingly, many recent approaches ~\cite{EBernsteinCVPR2015,PFelzenswalbPAMI2010,HSchneidermanCVPR2000} have shown that using the mixture-of-experts model for advanced object detection is very effective.
-However, to date to the best of our knowledge, none of the CNN-based object detection methods have incorporated the mixture-of-experts model into their architectures.\\
+Accordingly, many approaches ~\cite{PFelzenswalbPAMI2010,EBernsteinCVPR2015,HSchneidermanCVPR2000} have shown that using the mixture-of-experts model for advanced object detection is very effective.

-{\bf RoI Generation.} One of the conventional ways to generate RoIs is to use multi-scale sliding windows~\cite{PArbelvaezCVPR2014,NDalalCVPR05,PFelzenswalbPAMI2010,HHarzallahCVPR2009,FKhanCVPR2012,TMalisiewiczICCV2011,PViolaCVPR2001} which can be considered as a `dense' search.
-To avoid impractical computational complexity, the search space is confined to a regular grid and a fixed set of scales and aspect ratios.
-The branch and bound strategy was found to reduce the search space even more by using optimal windows within an image~\cite{IKokkinosNIPS2011,SVijayanarasimhanCVPR2011}.

-Instead of going `dense', some methods employed relatively `sparse' searching approaches by introducing the concept of objectness.
-Lampert et al.~\cite{CLampertPAMI2009} used an objectness quality function to discard sub-search spaces whose objectness scores are under a certain threshold, where object detector becomes an objectness quality function.
-Instead of using the object detector, Alexe et al.~\cite{BAlexeCVPR2010} introduces a generic objectness measure, to estimate how likely it is for a region to contain object of any category using saliency, color contrast, edge density, and boundary information.
-Several more approaches~\cite{JCarreiraPAMI2012,NChavaliCVPR2016,JHosangPAMI2016,JHosangBMVC2014,JUijlingsIJCV2013,LZitnickECCV2014} to generate RoIs based on objectness characteristics have been introduced afterwards.
-Recently, Ren et al.\cite{SRenNIPS2015} introduced a region proposal network (RPN) incorporated into the CNN which also generates RoIs based on the objectness.